Application Process

 • A cumulative grade point average (GPA) of 2.5 (on a 4.0 scale) or above.
 GPA is composed of the required general education courses.
 You must also meet the criteria of the primary school of choice.
 You must also meet the criteria of the primary school of choice.

-• A copy of all college transcripts for advisement and OFFICIAL transcripts from ALL college(s) by September 7th.
+• A copy of all college transcripts for advisement and OFFICIAL transcripts from ALL college(s) by August 31st.

 • English as a second Language (ESL): All classes are taught in the English language, making it necessary that students are able to read, speak, write, and comprehend the English language proficiently.
 According to the Arkansas State Board of Nursing Rules for education programs (Chapter 6, section G-Students, c.), “Students who speak English as a second language shall meet the same admission criteria as other students and shall pass an English proficiency examination.”